zijiren233/cargo-cross/README.md

 # Rust Cross Build Action

-A powerful GitHub Action for building Rust projects with cross-compilation support.
-This action automatically downloads and configures the necessary cross-compilation toolchains, making it easy to build your Rust projects for multiple platforms.
+A powerful GitHub Action for building, testing, and checking Rust projects with cross-compilation support.
+This action automatically downloads and configures the necessary cross-compilation toolchains, making it easy to execute various Rust commands for multiple platforms.

 ## Features

 - 🚀 **Cross-compilation support** for Linux (GNU/musl), Windows, macOS, Android, and iOS
 - 📦 **Automatic toolchain setup** - downloads and configures cross-compilers as needed
-- 🎯 **Multiple target support** - build for multiple targets in a single run
+- 🎯 **Multiple target support** - execute commands for multiple targets in a single run
-- 🏗️ **Workspace support** - build entire workspaces or specific packages
+- 🏗️ **Workspace support** - work with entire workspaces or specific packages
 - ⚡ **Static linking** - produces statically linked binaries for easy distribution
 - 🔧 **Flexible configuration** - extensive customization options
 - 📁 **Organized output** - all artifacts collected in a single directory
+- 🛠️ **Multiple commands** - supports build, test, and check operations

 ## Quick Start